 Questions after Prolotherapy Treatments

-Caring Medical Prolotherapy specialists, Ross Hauser, MD, Danielle Steilen-Matias, PA-C, and David Woznica, MD take an individualized approach to get the ideal results.
+Caring Medical’s Prolotherapy providers, Ross Hauser, MD and Danielle Steilen-Matias, PA-C, take an individualized approach to get the ideal results.
 Prolotherapy treatments are “customizable,” treatments can be adjusted in many ways to help the patients realize their goals of healing their chronic pain.

 After Prolotherapy Treatment